Tweety-Lab/Loom/README.md

 The Loom Compiler works via a Linear Pipeline system where each step in the pipeline mutates a compilation context using data provided by the previous steps.

 ### Loom.Parser
 The first step is the Parser which takes raw source code, tokenizes it, and converts it into an in-memory [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
-The Loom parser uses modular 'Rules` to determine how to parse tokens and syntax.
+The Loom parser uses modular 'Rules' to determine how to parse tokens and syntax.
 ```csharp
 public record ReturnStatementNode(ExpressionNode?
 Expression = null) : StatementNode
 {